 We’d like you to meet some of our leadership team.
-These five individuals have more than 150 years of combined energy experience, the vast majority of which is in the nuclear industry.
+These individuals have many years of combined energy experience, the vast majority of which is in the nuclear industry.

 Entergy has a well-earned reputation of hiring excellent individuals to run its facilities.
 The leaders listed here are just a few of them.

 Executive Vice President and Chief Nuclear Officer

 A. Christopher “Chris” Bakken III is executive vice president and chief nuclear officer for Entergy Corporation.
 Bakken is responsible for executive oversight of the safe, secure and reliable operation of Entergy’s nuclear plants located in New York, Massachusetts, Michigan, Louisiana, Mississippi and Arkansas, as well as the safe decommissioning of Entergy’s nuclear plant in Vermont, and the company’s management services to the Cooper Nuclear Station for the Nebraska Public Power District.